 Scholarships for students from selected African and South Asian developing Commonwealth countries

-Up to ten full scholarships will be available for candidates who are nationals of and ordinarily resident in Bangladesh, India, Pakistan, Sri Lanka, Botswana, Cameroon, Ghana, Kenya, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Rwanda, Seychelles, Sierra Leone, South Africa, Swaziland, Tanzania, Uganda or Zambia to study on the MSt in International Human Rights Law starting September 2018.
+In previous years the scholarships have been open to candidates from Bangladesh, India, Pakistan, Sri Lanka, Botswana, Cameroon, Ghana, Kenya, Lesotho, Malawi, Mauritius, Mozambique, Namibia, Nigeria, Rwanda, Seychelles, Sierra Leone, Swaziland, Tanzania, Uganda and Zambia.
 Candidates usually need to be Commonwealth citizens of one of the eligible countries AND be permanent residents and currently resident in a developing Commonwealth country at the time of application and throughout the programme.

-Each scholarship provides programme and college fees at the University of Oxford for the duration of fee liability (usually two years) plus a study support grant intended to assist with travel and insurance for the two residential sessions.
+Each scholarship provides course and college fees at the University of Oxford over two years and return air travel from the scholar’s home country for each of the two residential sessions.
 All students on the course are provided with compulsory reading materials and books.